-In 1959, Jack Hunnicut was named the first full-time Fire Chief and in 1978, Goodlettsville hired its first full-time firefighter.
+In 1959, the city named Jack Hunnicutt as the first full-time Fire Chief and in 1978, Goodlettsville hired its first full-time firefighter.

 The first Fire Hall was on the corner of Main Street at Memorial, the second at 117 Memorial Drive where it remained until June 1997.
 Goodlettsville Fire Department now operates a state-of-the-art facility at 105 Long Hollow Pike which serves as housing for firefighters on duty and administrative offices.

 When the department moved into its present location, Phillip Gibson was the Fire Chief serving in that position from 1994 until January 2015.
 In 2015, the City of Goodlettsville appointed Kenneth Reeves as the third Fire Chief of the Goodlettsville Fire Department.

 The Fire Department now employs 25 full-time staff members, which includes 100% Firefighter EMT's or Paramedics.

 Goodlettsville has a Fire Department that is rich in the city's history which continues to honor its past and strengthen its future.